jessicard/math2015-capstone/README.md

 Because the determinant of a matrix is equal to the product of its eigenvalues, Eigen Decomposition can be incredibly efficent on smaller matrices, with the exception that the provided matrix is already diagonalizable.

+Although in theory Eigen Decomposition can be as fast as matrix multiplication (which can be done with O(nw) arithmatic operations), the operations are instead over polynomials of degree n and, as a result, bump the runtime up to O(n^3) in practice.
+[Victor Y. Pan, Zhao Q. Chen: The Complexity of the Matrix Eigenproblem.
+STOC 1999: 507-516]

 ### Strassen
 [Wikipedia](https://en.wikipedia.org/wiki/Strassen_algorithm)
 Time complexity: O(n^(2.807))